web-development-computing-etsu/_overview/README.md

 * <https://help.github.com/desktop/guides/contributing/>

 ## Communication
-In addition to email/Discourse/Skype/etc., there is a discussion board that can be used for communication
+In addition to email/Discourse/Skype/etc., there is a discussion board that can be used for communication.
+To access it, just navigate to your team's landing page (e.g., `https://github.com/web-development-computing-etsu/your_team_name`)

 ## Starting Out - Team Leads
 This is a suggested list of steps for setting up your team's repo